astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 energy of a photon, proportional to its frequency: $E=hf$.
-If this energy has an equivalent inertia to $E/c^2$, then we would expect the energy of the photon to drop by $dE = -Eg(dy)/c^2$ as it moves a height $y$ up from the Earth's surface.
+If this energy has an equivalent inertia to $E/c^2$, then we would expect the energy of the photon to drop by $dE = -Eg(dy)/c^2$ as it moves a height $dy$ up from the Earth's surface.
 Divide both sides by
 $hf$ to get
 ```{math}
 :label: gravred